stolksdorf/pico-check/README.md

 ### Assertion

-The testing function provided to a test case will be executed with `pico-test`'s assertion object as it's first and only parameter. `pico-test`s assertion object is just an extension of node's built-in [assert](https://nodejs.org/api/assert.html).
+The testing function provided to a test case will be executed with `pico-check`'s assertion object as it's first and only parameter. `pico-check`s assertion object is just an extension of node's built-in [assert](https://nodejs.org/api/assert.html).
 It extends it with three functions.

 * `t.pass([msg])` - Always passes.
 Alias for `t.ok(true, [msg])`
 * `t.is(actual, expected, [msg])` - Intelligently chooses between `t.equal` or `t.deepEqual` based on the type of `expected`.